 Arriving in Nashville, Tennessee, we actually had a family waiting to take us in.
 Max’s godparents live on a large piece of property off 12th avenue, just south of downtown.
 They have not one but two houses on the lot, with the second one being off-set behind the first and much smaller, like a guest house.
 This house became home to us derelicts for the next eight or nine days (minus the five days in the middle for Bonnaroo Th-M).
 We posted up there for a couple days, some relaxing and resting around the house, others shopping and drinking downtown while enjoying the 6th Annual CMT Country Music Festival.

 It was actually a complete surprise to use that this festival was going on.
 None of us listen to country, we had no idea.
 It just timed perfectly, so we went with it.
-For those of you have have never been to the CMT Country Music Festival (which I am guessing is probably just about every single person reading this), it is kinda of like SXSW in Austin, TX.
+For those of you have have never been to the CMT Country Music Festival (which I am guessing is probably just about every single person reading this), it is kinda of like SXSW in Austin, TX — only all country.
 Hordes of bands and performers arrive in town and are playing at just every venue, restaurant, park, and open stage in town, and while plenty of the shows are free, the best ones require you to have a pre-purchased event pass to get in.

 And while I am not a fan of country, never have been and probably never will be, it was fun to listen to something different for a few days.
 Plus it seems like most people were performing what I would call “good country,” versus a lot of that whiny B.S. “my girl left me and my pickup died”-type country music.